basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 If R and W are undefined, however, the RW (`rw`) value will substitute for both R and W during object deletes.
 In recent versions of Riak, it is nearly impossible to make reads or writes that do not somehow specify both R and W, and so you will likely never need to worry about RW.

-## Early Failure Return with `basic_quorum`

 ## The Implications of `notfound_ok`

 The `notfound_ok` parameter is a bucket property that determines how Riak responds if a read fails on a node.
-If `notfound_ok` is set to `true` (this is the default) is the equivalent to setting R to 1: if the first vnode to respond doesn't have a copy of the object, Riak will deem the failure authoritative and immediately return a `notfound` error to the client.
+If `notfound_ok` is set to `true` (this is the default) is the equivalent to setting R to 1: if the first vnode to respond doesn't have a copy of the object, Riak will deem the failure authoritative and immediately return a `not found` error to the client.

-On the other hand, setting `notfound_ok` to `false` means that the responding vnode will wait for something other than a `notfound` error before reporting a value to the client.
-If an object doesn't exist under a key, the coordinating vnode will wait for N vnodes to respond with `notfound` before it reports `notfound` to the client.
+On the other hand, setting `notfound_ok` to `false` means that the responding vnode will wait for something other than a `not found` error before reporting a value to the client.
+If an object doesn't exist under a key, the coordinating vnode will wait for N vnodes to respond with `not found` before it reports `not found` to the client.

-In general, setting `notfound_ok` to `true` will return any `notfound`responses to the client more quickly, instead of potentially leaving clients hanging on the line, with the drawback that Riak will falsely return `notfound` if it turns out that the data lives on a vnode that is not checked for the value.
+In general, setting `notfound_ok` to `true` will return any `not found`responses to the client more quickly, instead of potentially leaving clients hanging on the line, with the drawback that Riak will falsely return `not found` if it turns out that the data lives on a vnode that is not checked for the value.

-Setting `notfound_ok` to `false` will be more thorough in checking for the value but at the cost of a small performance hit in cases where the coordinating vnode waits for responses from all vnodes and all return a `notfound`.
-One way to mitigate this problem is to set `basic_quorum` to `true`, which will instruct the coordinating vnode to wait for only two responses instead of three to return a `notfound` error.
+Setting `notfound_ok` to `false` will be more thorough in checking for the value but at the cost of a small performance hit in cases where the coordinating vnode waits for responses from all vnodes and all return a `not found`.
+This problem can be mitigated by setting `basic_quorum` to `true`, which is discussed in the next section.

+## Early Failure Return with `basic_quorum`

+Setting `notfound_ok` to `false` on a request (or as a bucket property) is likely to introduce additional latency.
+If you read a non-existent key, Riak will check all three responsible vnodes for the value before returning `not found` instead of checking just one.

+This latency problem can be mitigated by setting `basic_quorum` to `true`.
+If N is set to 3, for example, Riak will return `not found` after querying only 2 vnodes instead of 3.
+If N is set to 5, 3 nodes need to return `not found` (and so on).

+The default for `basic_quorum` is `false`, so you will need to explicitly set it to `true` on reads or in a bucket's properties.
+While the scope of this setting is fairly narrow, it can greatly reduce latency in read-heavy use cases.

 ## Symbolic Consistency Names